epandurski/swaptacular.github.io/_posts/2022-07-02-what-is-a-currency-peg.md

 </div>

 I honestly do not know!
-But what I know is that lots of big, and not so big players do it already, and the "game" is much less regulated than commonly perceived.
+But what I know is that lots of big, and not so big players, have been doing this for hundreds for years, and the "game" is much less regulated than commonly perceived.
 Occasionally, this leads to a mess.
 But most of the time, it seems to work quite well.

 ## Does Swaptacular allow currency pegs?